2023 Winter Hours (until late spring 2023)

-Windermere Valley Museum COVID Protocol
+Windermere Valley Museum Pandemic Protocol (relaxed and evolving)

 Visiting the Museum